By Heather Rhoades

 Most plants bolt due to hot weather.
 When the ground temperature goes above a certain temperature, this flips a switch in the plant to produce flowers and seeds very rapidly and to abandon leaf growth almost completely.

 Bolting is a survival mechanism in a plant.
 If the weather get to be above where the plant will survive, it will try to produce the next generation (seeds) as quickly as possible.

 Can You Eat a Plant After it Bolts?

 Once a plant has fully bolted, the plant is normally inedible.
 The plant’s entire energy reserve is focused on producing the seeds, so the rest of the plant tends to become tough and woody as well as tasteless or even bitter.

 Occasionally, if you catch a plant in the very early stages of bolting, you can temporarily reverse the process of bolting by snipping off the flowers and flower buds.
 In some plants, like basil, the plant will resume producing leaves and will stop bolting.
 In many plants though, such as broccoli and lettuce, this step only allows you some extra time to harvest the crop before it becomes inedible.

-Bolting can be prevented by either planting the plant early in the spring so that it grows during the late spring or late in the summer so that it grows during early fall.
-You can also add mulch and ground cover to the ground, as well as watering regularly in order to keep the soil temperature down.
+Bolting can be prevented by either planting early in the spring so that bolt-prone plants grow during late spring, or late in the summer so they grow during early fall.
+You can also add mulch and ground cover to the area, as well as watering regularly in order to keep the soil temperature down.